marcuslimdw/marcuslimdw.github.io/_posts/2019-07-07-type-how-to-make-your-python-code-clearer-with-type-hints.md

     return to_repeat * repeat_count
 ```

 Note how the function specifies that it expects a `str` for `to_repeat` and an `int` for `repeat_count`, and to return a `str`.
 This is termed *type hinting*; the actual expressions that represent the types are *type annotations*.
-By doing so, we can signal to users of our code, as well as third party tools, what data types our functions expect.
+They signal to users of our code, as well as third party tools, what data types our functions expect.

-Type hinting does not change the behaviour of the function at all; the following function will do exactly the same thing:
+Unlike in static languages (e.g. C++ and Java), type hinting has no effect at runtime on a function's behaviour.
+Let's say we defined `repeat_string` without type hints, as follows:

 ```python
 def repeat_string_no_hints(to_repeat, repeat_count):
     return to_repeat * repeat_count
 ```

-If you attempt to execute, say, `repeat_string(None, 1)`, it will fail in exactly the same way as `repeat_string_no_hints`: at runtime, with a `TypeError`.
-What then is the purpose of type hinting?
+`repeat_string(None, 1)` will compile successfully, just like `repeat_string_no_hints(None, 1)`, but both will fail at runtime with a `TypeError`.
+No additional checks, either at compile time or runtime, are performed on code with type hints.
+That naturally raises the question: why use type hints?

-First, it makes your code easier to read by making your intentions clearer.
+First, they clarify your intentions, making your code more readable.
 In general, code is written once and read many times; while writing it, then, it is often worth a little extra effort to focus on readability and simplicity.
 Type hinting allows a user to understand what kind of objects your code will accept.

 Also, a third-party program, such as an IDE (e.g. PyCharm) or a standalone linter (e.g. MyPy), will be able to inspect your code and determine, in most cases, if a function's body is inconsistent with its signature.
-So, for example, the following function would be highlighted as ill-typed:
+So, for example, the following function would be highlighted as ill-typed while editing it:

 ```python
 def ill_typed_function(left: str, right: str) -> str: